-Early Departures: For those students who need to be released prior to the close of school at 2:55pm, the Early Release Register, located in the School Office will need to be filled in giving details of time and reason for leaving early.
+Early Departures: For those students who need to be released prior to the close of school at 2:55pm, will need to be signed out by a parent at the School Office.

 ABSENTEES

 If a student is absent for whatever reason, parents are asked to contact the school by 9am.
 It is school procedure to follow up on student absences which are unexplained.
 A courtesy text is sent at approximately 9:30am each day, if students have not been marked present on the roll by this time.